Update: 14 February 2019

 Our view on economic growth:

-European economic conditions remain attractive, although we believe that the growth peak is behind us.
-Persistently decreasing unemployment rates, with growing labour shortages even arising in some European economies, combined with gradually rising wage inflation will continue to support private consumption.
-Moreover, investments will remain an important driver of growth.
-The main elements that could impede European economic sentiment and growth remain the risk of further economic de-globalisation, including an escalation of trade conflicts, Brexit and political turmoil in Italy.
+European economic conditions are generally solid, although the growth peak is behind us.
+Decreasing unemployment rates and growing labour shortages in some European economies combined with gradually rising wage inflation, will continue to support private consumption.
+Moreover, also investments will remain an important driver of growth.
+The main elements that could substantially impede European economic sentiment and growth remain the risk of further economic de-globalisation, including an escalation of trade conflicts, Brexit and political turmoil in some euro area countries.

-For more detailed analyses and data, please refer to Economic Research & Analyses.
+For more detailed analyses and data, please refer to KBC Economics.